Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Introduction

 \subsection{Related work}

 NTD is a highly non-convex problem, and sparse regularizers make the problem even harder.
-A natural and often efficient way to solve the problem is to alternatively update the core tensor and factor matrices.
-It includes, but not limited to, alternating least squares method (ALS) \cite{friedlander2008computing}, column-wise coordinate descent (CCD) \cite{liu2011sparse}, multiplicative update (Mult) \cite{morup2008algorithms}, and hierarchical alternating least squares (HALS) \cite{phan2011extended}.
-ALS alternatively updates the core tensor and factor matrices by solving a sequence of nonnegative least squares problems, which needs to do matrix inverse and make ALS unsuitable for large-scale problems.
+A natural and often efficient way to solve the problem is to alternatingly update the core tensor and factor matrices.
+It includes, but not limited to, alternating least squares method (ALS) \cite{friedlander2008computing}, column-wise coordinate descent (CCD) \cite{liu2011sparse}, higher-order multiplicative update (HONMF) \cite{morup2008algorithms}, and hierarchical alternating least squares (HALS) \cite{phan2011extended}.
+ALS alternatingly updates the core tensor and factor matrices by solving a sequence of nonnegative least squares (NLS) problems, which requires to calculate matrix inverse and make ALS unsuitable for large-scale problems\footnote{There appears no exact definition of ``large-scale''.
+The concept can involve with the development of the computing power.
+Here, we roughly mean there are over millions of variables or data values.}.
 For this reason, \cite{friedlander2008computing} simply restricts the core tensor to be super-diagonal in its numerical tests.
 CCD has closed form update for each column of a factor matrix.
-However, it still needs to solve a huge nonnegative least squares problem to update the core tensor, which makes CCD unsuitable for large-scale problems either.
-Mult is an extension of the multiplicative update method in \cite{lee2001algorithms} for nonnegative matrix factorization \cite{paatero1994positive, lee1999learning} and has a relatively low per-iteration cost.
+However, to update the core tensor, it still requires to solve a big NLS problem, which makes CCD unsuitable for large-scale problems either.
+HONMF is an extension of the multiplicative update method in \cite{lee2001algorithms} for nonnegative matrix factorization \cite{paatero1994positive, lee1999learning} and has a relatively low per-iteration cost.
 At each iteration, it only needs some tensor-matrix multiplications and component-wise divisions.
-The drawback of Mult is its slow convergence, which makes the algorithm often run a large number of iterations to reach an acceptable data fitting.
-Like ALS, HALS needs to solve a sequence of nonnegative least squares problems, but it updates factor matrices in a column-wise way and the core tensor component-wisely, which enables closed form solutions for all subproblems.
-In addition, HALS often converges faster than Mult.
+The drawback of HONMF is its slow convergence, which makes the algorithm often run a large number of iterations to reach an acceptable data fitting.
+Like ALS, HALS needs to solve a sequence of NLS problems, but it updates factor matrices in a column-wise way and the core tensor component-wisely, which enables closed form solutions for all subproblems.
+In addition, HALS often converges faster than HONMF.
 However, as shown in \cite{phan2011damped}, the convergence speed of HALS is still not satisfying.